piperhaywood/ephemera.sambaldwin.info/README.md

 # Ephemera

-This is a website for paper-based ephemera collected by [Sam Baldwin](https://sambaldwin.info), built by [Piper Haywood](https://piperhaywood.com).
+This is an early build of a website for an ephemera collection by [Sam Baldwin](https://sambaldwin.info), built by [Piper Haywood](https://piperhaywood.com).
 Public URL coming soon.

 I used this [Sanity blog tutorial](https://www.sanity.io/blog/build-your-own-blog-with-sanity-and-next-js) and the [Next.js blog example using Sanity](https://github.com/vercel/next.js/tree/canary/examples/cms-sanity) as the starting points for this project.